Nebucatnetzer/nix-libs/README.md

 # nix-libs

-My collection of flake-parts modules.
+My collection of functions and utils for setting up devShells and process-compose.